 BJP gearing up to win Delhi after 22 years

-New Delhi, May 27: After winning all the seven Lok Sabha seats of Delhi, the Bharatiya Janata Party's (BJP) Delhi unit is gearing up to form government in the Union Territory after 22 years.
+New Delhi, May 27: After winning all the seven Lok Sabha seats in Delhi, the Bharatiya Janata Party's (BJP) Delhi unit is gearing up to form government in the Union Territory after 22 years.

 The Congress had snatched power from the BJP in 1998.
 The BJP government's term from December 02, 1993 to December 03, 1998 had seen three chief ministers: Madan Lal Khurana, Sahib Singh Verma and Sushma Swaraj.